-Remember, there are safe ways for you to intervene that may be helpful; you don't have to solve the whole problem or aggressively confront someone for your actions to change the situation.
-Sometimes little things like acting covertly or being a distraction can be as effective as more direct action.
+There are safe ways to intervene that may be helpful; the bystander does not have to solve the whole problem or aggressively confront someone for actions to change the situation.
+Sometimes little things like covert actions or distractions can be as effective as more direct action.